thomas694/thomas694/README.md

 - 👯 I'm looking to collaborate on [TumblThree](https://github.com/TumblThreeApp/TumblThree).
 - 🤔 I'm looking for help with anything I can't do myself or alone.
 - 💬 Ask me if you have a question.
-- 📫 You can write me at <ins>email.thomas694ATgmailDOTcom</ins> (replace 2 upper case words ;-)!
-I’ll try to respond as soon as I can.
+- 📫 You can write me at <ins>email.thomas694ATgmailDOTcom</ins> (replace 2 upper case words ;-)
+- 🎵 I like radio pop as well as some classical music.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I ❤️ 🦁